KorzhCom/EasyData/README.md

 ## Getting started

+First of all, to test EasyData you can open and run our [sample project](https://github.com/korzh/EasyData/tree/master/samples).

-Installing EasyData to your project takes the following 3 simple steps:
+Installing EasyData to your own project takes the following 3 simple steps:

 ### 1. Install EasyData NuGet packages